Why This Matters

 Self-Check Questions

-1. Which two pathways both produce NADPH, and why is this molecule important for biosynthesis rather than energy production?
+Which two pathways both produce NADPH, and why is NADPH used for biosynthesis rather than energy production?
+(Think about which enzyme accepts NADPH vs. NADH.)

-2. Compare the locations and functions of beta-oxidation and fatty acid synthesis.
+Compare the locations, electron carriers, and acyl carriers used in beta-oxidation versus fatty acid synthesis.
 Why does the cell keep these pathways in separate compartments?

-4. An FRQ asks you to trace the flow of electrons from glucose to water in aerobic respiration.
-Which three major pathways would you discuss, and what electron carriers connect them?
+Trace the flow of electrons from glucose to water in aerobic respiration.
+Name the three major stages, identify the electron carriers that connect them, and explain where the proton gradient is generated.

-5. Compare and contrast oxidative phosphorylation in mitochondria with the light reactions in chloroplasts.
-What structural and functional features do they share, and how do their energy sources differ?
+Compare oxidative phosphorylation in mitochondria with the light reactions in chloroplasts.
+What structural and functional features do they share (electron transport chain, chemiosmosis, ATP synthase), and how do their energy sources and electron donors differ?